TitaniumAlloy/relearning-git/Updates/Interface.md

 }

 Interface is the super/parent class blue print.
+Decompose meaning you can put it clean in a private method